-Discussion in 'Health News and Research unrelated to ME/CFS' started by Alvin, Oct 18, 2018.
+Discussion in 'Other health news and research' started by Alvin, Oct 18, 2018.

 A friend of mine pointed this out to me, and asked the valid question - how do we know this is not further evidence of either ME or a similar process?

 They do discuss delusions, which are not normal for ME, but this is also in the context of sepsis and other crises which will severely disturb brain function.

 Although I don't think I have delusions, I do sometimes find myself confabulating, unhelpfully filling in gaps in my memory with inventions without being aware I am doing so.
 Memory problems are regularly reported in relation to ME, but I have not come across mention of associated confabulation.
 The main problem with this, beside potentially appearing stupid, is that it leaves me unaware of the associated gap in my memory.
 It is not necessarily a problem not remembering something, but it may be a problem not knowing you can not remember that thing.
 (Note - obviously it can not be ruled out that this is the consequence of a separate neurological factor supplementary to my ME.)